 Leading the Nation’s Progress against Cancer

-NCI’s mission is to lead, conduct, and support cancer research across the nation to advance scientific knowledge and help all people live longer, healthier lives.
-As the largest funder of cancer research in the world, NCI advances a broad portfolio of research—from basic science to the development of prevention, early detection, and treatment approaches to interventions to improve public health and survivorship.
+The National Cancer Institute’s mission is to lead, conduct, and support cancer research across the nation and around the world to advance scientific knowledge and help all people live longer, healthier lives.
+In advancing this mission, NCI is the world’s largest funder of cancer research and manages a broad range of associated activities, including training, information dissemination, and infrastructure and resource development for cancer research and patient care.

-NCI collects and analyzes statistics on cancer incidence, mortality, and survivorship, so the progress we have made in reducing the burden of cancer among Americans can be measured.
-For example, these age-adjusted statistics show:
+NCI collects and analyzes data to generate statistics on cancer incidence, mortality, and survivorship, so trends in the burden of cancer among Americans can be measured.
+As examples of this progress, the most recent statistics show that:

-- The rate of new cancer cases is falling.
-From 2006 through 2015, the rate of new cancer cases fell by more than 1% each year.
+- From 2007 through 2016, the rate of new cancer cases fell by 1.5% each year.
 This trend stands in sharp contrast with the rising rate of cancer incidence before the beginning of the 21st century.
 However, the reduction in cancer incidence has not been equivalent for men and women.
-From 2006 through 2015, the rate of new cancers declined for men but was stable for women.
+From 2007 through 2016, the rate of new cancers cases declined for men but was stable for women.

 The Need for Greater Progress